 How do I obtain a notary public for my affidavit?

 Notaries public can be found at banks, law offices, government offices, or other designated places.
 You can schedule an appointment with a notary and bring the unsigned affidavit along with proper identification.
+Or, if your state allows, you can use an online service like NotaryCam to sign your document.

 Do I need a lawyer to prepare an affidavit?

-While you can draft an affidavit on your own, it’s advisable to seek legal advice, especially for important or complex matters, to ensure that the affidavit meets all legal requirements.
+While you can draft an affidavit on your own, it’s advisable to seek legal advice, especially for important or complex matters, to help ensure that the affidavit meets all legal requirements.

 How long is an affidavit valid?